yonasBSD/fancy-gatus/README.md

 </details>

+## Deployment

+Fancy Gatus is intended to be delivered directly from a web server (e.g. Nginx).
+The installation is therefore simple.
+Just download the latest ZIP file from the release page and unpack it into the web root of your server.
+If you want to make further adjustments to the frontend, you can also create the configuration file in the web root.
+Refer to the [Configuration](#configuration) section for more information.

+Make sure that the Gatus API endpoint `/api/v1/endpoints/statuses` is available relative to the frontend if you have not configured a different base URL.
+An example configuration for Nginx that makes this possible can be found [here](docs/example-nginx.conf).

 ## Configuration

 The frontend tries to retrieve a configuration file named `config.json` from the webroot during page load.
 If the configuration is loaded successfully, it will be used to adjust the frontend.
 The possible options are listed below.